jobomat/capito/readme.md

 Capito stands for "Computer Animation Pipeline Tools".
 These are scripts related to HdM Übungen CG and Stupro CA.
-In the rooms 042 / 043 you have access to the latest version on drive K:\pipeline\capito (\\cg\pipeline\cg3).
+In the rooms 042 / 043 you have access to the latest version on drive K:\pipeline\capito (\\cg\pipeline\capito).
 Just use the drop-installer located there to set up capito for your HdM account (See 3.1 further down).

 # 1 Requirements
 + Maya 2022+ (capito uses the featureset of Python 3.7.7)